-We finally note that one can replace the ground field \mathbb{C} used throughout the article with an arbitrary algebraically closed field of characteristic zero.
-In a subsequent article [BK2], we will use the presentation for $W(\pi)$ obtained here to study its highest weight representation theory.
-In particular we will explain the sense in which finite dimensional (rational) representations of $W(\pi)$ categorify the polynomial representation of GL{∞} parametrized by the partition λ .
+We finally note that the exposition in the rest of the article is pretty much self-contained, apart from appealing to the results of [BK1] and the opening lemma of [GG].
+In a subsequent article [BK2], we will use the presentation for $W(\chi)$ obtained here to study its highest weight representation theory.

 Acknowledgements.
 We are grateful to Alexander Premet for illuminating discussions with the second author which triggered this work, Pavel Etingof for a useful discussion of [RS], and Gerhard Roehrle for showing us the paper [EK].
 The first author also thanks Jeremy Rickard, Joseph Chuang and the Department of Mathematics at the University of Bristol for their hospitality whilst this paper was written up.